-- Depending on the measures you have put in place to minimise mixing, individual contacts who have had significant contact with the case might be identified, or you might be asked to send home a 'bubble'. - All identified contacts in the setting, in addition to the case's own household contacts, will be advised to self-isolate for 14 days.
-Detailed stay at home guidance for household and non-household contacts is available.
-(Please note: further contacts of contacts (e.g. their household) do not need to self-isolate unless the child, young person or staff member they live with subsequently develops symptoms). - Any contacts that the case had outside of the educational setting will be identified and contacted by the NHS test and trace programme. - You will be provided with detailed information on actions you need to take.
-You will also be provided with template letters for identified contacts, and a general advice letter for the wider setting. - You should also inform your local authority educational team about the positive case at the school.
+- All identified contacts in the setting, in addition to the case's own household contacts, will be advised to self-isolate for 10 days.
+Detailed 'stay at home' guidance for household and non-household contacts is available. - Please note: further contacts of contacts (e.g. their household) do not need to selfisolate unless the child, young person or staff member they live with subsequently develops symptoms. - Any contacts that the case had outside of the educational setting will be identified and contacted separately by NHS Test and Trace. - If you call the DfE Helpline you will be provided with detailed information on actions you need to take together with template letters which you can send to staff, parents and pupils. - Similarly, if you have discussed the situation with the HPT, you will receive a follow-up email to confirm in writing the advice you have received, along with template letters to send to identified contacts and to the wider setting. - You should also inform your Local Authority education team about the positive cases in your setting.